Do I qualify for Social Security Disability Benefits?

 A Step-By-Step Explanation of the Appeals Process:

 - Hearing.
-Most people who are awarded benefits receive them after this stage.
+Most people who are awarded disability benefits receive them at this stage.
 Hearings are held by Administrative Law Judges in Greensboro, Charlotte, Raleigh and Fayetteville.
 Thorough medical records along with supportive letters from doctors are essential to prevailing.
 An Administrative Law Judge will evaluate your case based upon the medical evidence you present and the testimony you provide.

 Every case starts with a free, no obligation consultation.